Totof34/aecp/README.md

 PCB & schema are designed with Kicad

-the board uses a Atmega32U4 and usb link to transmit some data to the PC
+the new board uses a Atmega328 and usb link to transmit some data to the PC it's a Arduino Nano_V3

 The idea comes from this site
 http://a110a.free.fr/SPIP172/plan.php3